Climate change in Finland: Paris agreement

-The Paris agreement is a legally international agreement adopted at the COP 21, its main goal is to limit global warming to below 1.5 degrees Celsius, compared to pre-industrial levels.
+The Paris Agreement is a legally international agreement adopted at the COP 21, its main goal is to limit global warming to below 1.5 degrees Celsius, compared to pre-industrial levels.
 The Nationally Determined Contributions (NDC's) are the plans to fight climate change adapted for each country.
 Every party in the agreement has different goals based on its own historical climate records and country's circumstances.
 All the goals for each country are stated in their NDCs.
 In the case of member countries of the European Union the goals are very similar and the European Union work with a common strategy within the Paris agreement.

 Climate change strategy

-As a member of the EU, Finland is bound by EU directives, including the Kyoto protocol and the EU goal established during the 2014 United Nations Climate Change Conference.
+As a member of the EU, Finland is bound by EU directives, including the Kyoto Protocol and the EU goal established during the 2014 United Nations Climate Change Conference.
 This calls for a legally binding 40% drop in emissions by 2030, using 1990 levels of carbon output as the baseline.
-The Finnish government accept that human-induced greenhouse gases cause global warming.
-Despite this, the use of peat as energy has been financially promoted by the Finnish government since 2005.
-The Polluter Pays Principle (PPP) has been accepted in Finland but not always enforced.
+The Finnish government accepts that human-induced greenhouse gases cause global warming.
+Despite this, the use of peat as an energy source has received financial support from the Finnish government since the mid-2000s.
+Although the Polluter Pays Principle (PPP) is embedded in Finnish and European Union environmental policy, its implementation in relation to peat production and other environmentally harmful subsidies has been the subject of criticism.

 Finland completed a national renewable energy program in 1999.
 It was accepted as the national climate strategy in 2001.
 It included targets for renewable energy but no limit on the use of fossil and nuclear energy.
 The target is comparable to the EU Directive 2001/77/EU, which also promoted the use of renewable energy for electricity production.

 Published in February 2003 was a government-ordered evaluation report from the Electrowatt-Ekono Oy, part of Pöyry.
 Pöyry is a national and international company that consults with the forest industry and works toward development.
 According to the report, Finland's national target was to increase during 1995-2010: